 Varicose Veins are unsightly enlarged and gnarled veins that you often see on the legs and feet.
 The reality is that any vein in the body can be affected.
 They’re most common in the lower body because those veins deal with the most stress in our day to day lives.
-Despite varicose veins being relatively common, affecting more than 3 million people worldwide in the United States alone, there are still many untruths about them.
+Despite varicose veins being relatively common, affecting as many as 30 million people in the United States alone, there are still many untruths about them.
 The following are 7 myths about varicose veins to be aware of:

 Myth 1 – Varicose Veins are Just a Cosmetic Issue